dorktype/LICE/README.md

 or prefix operators `++, --`

 ### Constructs:
-Lice supports only three constructs:
+Lice supports only the following constructs:

  Construct            | Description